 This area is known for its black sand beaches and abundant wilderness, fuelled by the warm sunny days and nightly rainfall that is common on this side of the island.
 We spend a couple of days on a macadamia nut farm, where we see the entire process of macadamia nut harvesting and processing, from nut to kennel.
 We will learn hands-on by picking, cracking, sorting, washing and of course tasting the macadamia nuts ourselves.

 By now we will have grasped the value that native Hawaiian’s hold for their local land.
 It provides them with the food which they eat, the water which they drink, and the energy which they cultivate.
-We will go for a hike in the Ka’u Forest Reserve to take in all its beauty, and we will jump on board to take part in efforts to restore the local beaches with a marine debris clean up!
+We will jump on board to take part in efforts to restore the local beaches with a marine debris clean-up!

 Sadly, the time has also come to begin processing the once-in-a-lifetime experiences that the last 42 days have taken us on.
 We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.